 Don Mitchell on TENT CITY: Lesson on the Right to the City from the Urban Interstice

 In the wake of the economic crisis, Don Mitchell’s intervention focuses on ‘Tent City’ as a central site for housing the social.
 Tent Cities have a long and important political history in United States.
 A tent city is a temporary housing facility made using tent.
 Informal tent cities may be set up without authorization by homeless people or protesters.
 As well, state governments or military organizations set up tent cities to house refugees, evacuees, or soldiers.
-In the military, the term "tent city" usually refers to temporary living quarters erected on deployed military bases
+The talk examines the political history and the more recent evolution of Tent City.
+Don Mitchell proposes a reconsideration of the political potential of Tent City as a possible model of 'transition' toward an alternative forms of living which exceeds the Neoliberal model. |

 First day symposium - November 4 2011

-the Social' by pointing to the recent riots in London as symptomatic signs of growing social inequalities produced by the current economics and political system.
+Welcome by Director Fulya Erdemci Introduction by symposium curator Andrea Phillips the Social' by pointing to the recent riots in London as symptomatic signs of growing social inequalities produced by the current economics and political system.
 Drawing on Zygmunt Bauman's reflections on the London riots, the symposium curator highlighted the role and responsibility of political and social Institutions in securing better living conditions for their citizens.
 At the same time, London riots shows us a general dissatisfaction, but also an ever-growing form of collective consciousness.
 If the community is a heterogeneous and highly conflictual space of participation, then what is the role of the State?
 How can Governments safegarde these social spaces?
 How can we operate within the capitalist system?
 How can we envisage alternative modes of existence?
 The answers to this question are obviously not simple and cannot be solved in two days.
-Nevertheless, the discussion has just started.... you can follow us on: facebook
+Nevertheless, the discussion has just started.... you can follow us on: facebook |

 The Lack of Words to Describe What’s Left is Almost Tangible